Sautéed Broccoli Rabe (Rapini) Recipe

 - Only needs 5 basic ingredients and 15 minutes to make!

-- Red Pepper Flakes - Rather than seasoning with black pepper, Italians often use red chile flakes instead.
+Red Pepper Flakes - Rather than seasoning with black pepper, Italians often use red chili flakes instead.
 These are optional but a classic addition to sautéed broccoli rabe.
 If you don't like a lot of spice, just add a tiny pinch for flavor or substitute black pepper if you prefer.

 Helpful Equipment